stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-But since he gets paid on having you trade everyday, he will push you to do it.
+But since he gets paid on having you trade everyday, he will push you to do it: the Guru comes first.

-&nbsp;

-And burn your money: meanwhile he gets paid!

 ![](/assets/blog/financial-gurus/how_trading_gurus_make_money.png)